 “Mrs. Anderson, my name’s Tony McKinley.
 I’m a new friend of Todd’s.
 We met for the first time at lunch today.
 At first we thought we were twins because we look so much alike.
 We’re the same age.
 And we have the same birthdays too.
 And we’re the same height and weight.
 And mostly the same everything else.
 It’s so amazing.
 No one at school could believe it.
 We can’t believe it either.”
 Then I started laughing again.

 She turned and looked at Todd, who was laughing so hard he’d slid down and was sitting on the floor, leaning against the refrigerator door.
 “So, Mister Todd Devlin Anderson, you thought you’d scare your poor old mother half to death?
 Oh, you’re gonna get it!”
-She was laughing all the time she said that, and then she came around the counter and began tickling Todd as he sat on the floor.
+She was laughing all the time she said that, and then she came around the counter, leaned over, and began tickling Todd where he sat on the floor.
 I could tell that he was very ticklish.
 He was thrashing around, trying to get away from his mom.